 About Writing Internships

 UWP 101, 102s and 104s will fulfill your upper division writing requirement automatically, but only if you have upper division status when you take the course (i.e., have completed at least 90 units, depending on the college).
 For most minors, this isn’t a problem, because you are likely to take another course that fulfills the requirement later.
-However, if you plan to take only one course that fulfills the requirement and you want to take it before being a junior, you may petition your college to have it fulfill the requirement.
-Use the “General Petition” at http://advising.ucdavis.edu/forms/lsgeneralpetition.pdf.
+However, if you plan to take only one course that fulfills the requirement and you want to take it before you are junior standing, you may petition your college to have it fulfill the requirement.
+Use the “General College Petition” found in "Forms & Petitions" in your OASIS.

 For classes in the UWP, all courses offered can be found under Course Descriptions.

-You are welcome to consult with the Writing Minor and Internship Faculty Advisor during office hours to receive assistance with your course selection.
-Fall advisor is Elyse Lord (email@example.com).
-Winter and Spring Advisor is Rebekka Andersen (firstname.lastname@example.org).
-Both Elyse and Rebekka will gladly help you choose classes that will best suit your needs.
+You are welcome to consult with the Associate Director of Professional Writing, Rebekka Andersen, during office hours to receive assistance with your course selection.
+Rebekka will gladly help you choose classes that will best suit your needs.
 Email her at email@example.com.

-Unfortunately, the UWP cannot give priority to writing minors.
+The UWP cannot give priority to professional writing minors.
 As a senior, though, you will have a better first pass time when registering for classes.

 Because all UWP courses have strict enrollment limits and are in high demand, we recommend that you use your first pass to enroll in writing classes.
-If you are wait-listed, attend class the first day and stick with it.
+If you are waitlisted, attend class the first day and attend through the waitlist deadline.

 You may take some courses for the minor Pass/No Pass (P/NP).
-However, at least 1 course for the minor must be completed for a letter grade, because you must have a GPA of 2.0 in all courses required for the minor.
-If an upper division writing course will satisfy a college writing requirement, to receive a Pass grade in P/NP grading, you must earn at least a C- in the class.
+However, at least one course for the minor must be completed for a letter grade because a GPA of 2.0 in all courses is required for the minor.
+If an upper division writing course will satisfy a college writing requirement, you must earn at least a C- in the class to receive a Pass grade in P/NP grading.
 All the writing internship units (UWP 192) are graded on a P/NP basis.
 P/NP courses do not affect your GPA.